-Sleep apnea and diabetes
+Sleep Apnea and Diabetes

-When patients with sleep apnea suffer from diabetes, they lose their ability to breakdown glucose ineffectively and therefore show increased sugar levels especially during the morning.
+When patients with sleep apnea suffer from diabetes, they lose their ability to breakdown glucose effectively and therefore show increased sugar levels especially during the morning.
 This results in uncontrolled sugar levels for diabetic patients and increased sugar levels, which could lead to life threatening concerns for the patient.
 When diabetic patients are treated for their sleep apnea, there is an improvement in glucose levels and better control over their diabetes.